TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

 tags: [ "plugins" ]
 ---

-An API can be configured with plugins for the following [hooks]({{< ref "plugins/plugin-types/plugintypes#plugin-and-hook-types" >}}): Pre, Authentication, Post, Post Authentication and Response.
-Each plugin hook can have zero or more plugins configured.
+An API can be configured to execute one or more custom plugins for each of the following [hooks]({{< ref "plugins/plugin-types/plugintypes#plugin-and-hook-types" >}}): Pre, Authentication, Post, Post Authentication, Analytics and Response.

+Please refer to the [Analytics plugins]({{< ref "" >}}) page for details of how to configure API-level analytics plugins.

+If you wish to have finer grained control it is also possible to configure per-endpoint plugins.
+These are custom Go plugins that are triggered at the end of the request processing chain before the API-level Post plugin is executed.

-There are three scenarios for configuring plugins for an API:
+There are three scenarios for configuring Pre, Authentication, Post Authentication and Response plugins for an API:

 1. Plugins are implemented by a gRPC server with the associated configuration specified with the API definition.
 For further details, please refer to the [gRPC]({{< ref "plugins/supported-languages/rich-plugins/grpc" >}}) section.
 2. The plugin source code and configuration is bundled into a zip file that is served by a remote web server.
 For further details, checkout the [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) page.